Françoise Gilot: Personal life

-From 1943 to 1953, Gilot was the lover and artistic muse of Pablo Picasso, with whom she had two children, Claude and Paloma.
+From 1943 to 1953, Gilot was the longtime partner and artistic muse of Pablo Picasso, with whom she had two children, Claude and Paloma.

 Gilot married artist Luc Simon in 1955.
 Their daughter Aurélia was born the following year.
 The couple divorced in 1962.

-In 1969, Gilot was introduced to American polio vaccine pioneer Jonas Salk at the home of mutual friends in La Jolla, California.
+In 1969, Gilot was introduced to the American polio vaccine pioneer Jonas Salk at the home of mutual friends in La Jolla, California.
 Their shared appreciation of architecture led to a brief courtship and a 1970 wedding in Paris.
 During their marriage, which lasted until Salk's death in 1995, the couple lived apart for half of every year as Gilot continued to paint in New York City, La Jolla, and Paris.

+Once asked what it was in her that attracted such outstanding men, Gilot responded: "I think I am just as interesting as they.
+Lions mate with lions.
+They don't mate with mice."

 Throughout the 1980s and 1990s, Gilot designed costumes, stage sets, and masks for productions at the Guggenheim in New York City.
-She was awarded a Chevalier de la Légion d'Honneur in 1990.

 In 1973, Gilot was appointed art director of the scholarly journal Virginia Woolf Quarterly.
 In 1976, she joined the board of the Department of Fine Arts at the University of Southern California, where she taught summer courses and took on organizational responsibilities until 1983.

-Gilot splits her time between New York and Paris, working on behalf of the Salk Institute, and continues to exhibit her work internationally.
+Gilot split her time between New York and Paris, working on behalf of the Salk Institute.

+In August 2018, Gilot released three sketchbooks that documented the journeys she made in Venice, India, and Senegal.

+Gilot died in a New York City hospital on 6 June 2023, at the age of 101, after suffering from heart and lung ailments.

+Awards

-In 2010, Gilot was awarded the Officer of the Légion d'honneur, the French government’s highest honour the arts.
+Gilot was appointed a Chevalier de la Légion d'honneur in 1990.
+In 2010, she was named an Officer of the Légion d'honneur, the French government's highest honour for the arts.

-In August 2018, Gilot released three sketchbooks, these documented the journey she went on in Venice, India and Senegal.

 In popular culture

-Gilot is played by Natascha McElhone in the 1996 film Surviving Picasso, and by Clémence Poésy in the 2018 season of Genius, which focuses on the life and art of Picasso.
+Gilot was played by Natascha McElhone in the 1996 film Surviving Picasso, and by Clémence Poésy in the 2018 season of Genius, which focuses on the life and art of Pablo Picasso.